dentonescu/cv-samples/pkixwebadm/README.md

 ## Current status
 - HTTP foundation milestone is underway: the FastAPI app factory mounts static assets, renders the root template, and exposes a CLI `serve` command.
 - Configuration lives in `config.Settings`; unit tests assert default/env overrides.
-- Jinja templates render project metadata; when the template loader fails the app falls back to a static error page.
+- Jinja templates render project metadata and now surface the certificate-ingestion widget powered by the vendored libdmotservices JS helpers; when the template loader fails the app falls back to a static error page.
 - Docker image layout, background schedulers, and notification channels are still being designed.

 ## Getting started (developer preview)
 - Dependencies are tracked in `pyproject.toml`; install them into your virtual environment with `python -m pip install -e .` from this directory.
+- Front-end tooling relies on Node.js; run `npm install` in this directory so ESLint can lint the vendored/libdmotservices-integrated scripts.
 - Copy `.env.example` to `.env` and tailor the values (host/port, database URL, secrets).
 The application loads these via the `get_settings()` dependency.
 - Use the CLI entry point for local runs: